jkishor/SosenseCrowdfunding/readme.txt

 -Add shortcode ( do_shortcode('[ShowFundingstat]') ) in shortcode-content-title.php.
 -Add shortcode [EDD-pricing-options id="any edd download id"  boxcolor="any color"  height="optional" ] in any page.

+Changelogs:

+Fixes:
+Fixed autoselection of price in popup.